 Dr. Lee serves as a Health Sciences Director within the National Cancer Institute’s (NCI) Office of the Director where his chief responsibility is to help direct the NCI’s Center for Strategic Scientific Initiatives (CSSI).
 In this role, he provides leadership and input in planning, developing, and implementing rapid strategic scientific and technology initiatives that keep the Institute ahead of the scientific curve of potential new exciting areas and discoveries.
 This may involve direct development and application of advanced technologies, creation of new trans-disciplinary teams, and/or use of available federal funding mechanisms to forge novel partnerships that emphasize innovation and convergence of scientific disciplines.

 Since its inception in 2003, the Center has supported more than 2,000 trans-disciplinary projects through programs such as the Innovation Molecular Analysis Technologies (IMAT), NCI Alliance for Nanotechnology in Cancer, The Cancer Genome Atlas (TCGA), Clinical Proteomic Tumor Analysis Consortium (CPTAC), Physical Sciences-Oncology Centers (PS-OC), Provocative Questions (PQ), and Cancer Target Discovery and Development (CTD2) network.
-These exploratory initiatives that focus on the integration of advanced technologies, trans-disciplinary approaches, infrastructures, and standards, to accelerate the creation of publicly available, broadly accessible, multi-dimensional data, knowledge, and tools to empower the entire cancer research continuum for patient benefit.
+These exploratory initiatives focus on the integration of advanced technologies, trans-disciplinary approaches, infrastructures, and standards, to accelerate the creation of publicly available, broadly accessible, multi-dimensional data, knowledge, and tools to empower the entire cancer research continuum for patient benefit.
+CSSI has also initiated and supported interagency efforts such as the Big Data Scientist Training Enhancement Program (BD-STEP) with the Department of Veterans Affairs and the Analytical Technologies to Objectively Measure Human Performance (ATOM-HP) project with the Department of Defense.